Photos by Chris Green, Stadium Journey

 Capacity: 257,325

 While Indianapolis is synonymous with racing in America, North America’s premier sportscar series hadn’t run there since the early 2010s.
-While events like the SRO Indy 8 Hours and the SCCA Runoffs have been held there in recent years, IMSA’s return in 2023 was heralded as a return to the promised land.
+While events like the SRO Indy 8 Hours and the SCCA Runoffs have been held here in recent years, IMSA’s return in 2023 was heralded as a return to the promised land.
 With new infield camping being offered for the first time in the track’s history, options for fans were plentiful for this new race weekend.
+New for 2024, the IMSA WeatherTech Sportscar Series increased the length of its race, from the standard two and a half hours to a six-hour endurance race.

 Food & Beverage 3